 Fees vary depending on the service you are seeking, and the clinician you see.
 This makes it difficult to list fees on our website, and we apologize for this inconvenience.
 Please contact us directly to find out more about our current fees.
 Please note that our fees are not covered by OHIP.
 Be sure to check with your insurance provider to review your coverage for mental health services.

 Yes, there is ample free parking at our location, at the front and back of the building.

-We are currently offering in-person services for assessments only.
-All therapy and counselling sessions are virtual only.
-If you are coming in for an assessment, please ensure you are masked for the duration of the assessment.
-You will also be required to complete our COVID-19 screening questionnaire.
+We are currently offering in-person services for assessments, and both virtual and in-person sessions for therapy.
+If you are coming in for an assessment, you will also be asked to complete our COVID-19 screening questionnaire.
+Masks are optional.
 If you are displaying any signs of illness, you will be asked to reschedule your appointment for a later date.
 We reserve the right to cancel or postpone in-person sessions if COVID-19 restrictions in our area change in the future.

 We know many of our clients continue to have concerns about COVID-19.